kaiwang960112/CAFE/README.md

 ## CAFE: Learning to Condense Dataset by Aligning Features [link](https://arxiv.org/pdf/2203.01531.pdf)

 ### This is a method of dataset condensation, and it has been accepted by CVPR-2022.
-The source code of CAFE will release to public soon.